ubu12/loggey/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/spedzay/loggey/badge)](https://www.codefactor.io/repository/github/spedzay/loggey)

-A cross platform C++17 Logging library
-Easily LOG output to the terminal/console(windows)
+A cross platform C++17 Logging library for logging output to the terminal/console(windows)

 ## How to use? ##